alexanderbleyl/drocsid_rekorboi/README.md

 ## Discord adapter for ioBroker

-This adapter sends Messages to a Discord Channel using your own Bot.
+This adapter sends and receives Messages to/from a Discord Channel using your own Bot.

 Discord is a lot more easy to use than a WhatsApp-Bot (no phone number necessary) and saver than Telegram.